 Document SC/3

-Actions to be taken

-General review of the text of No. 9.52 and its associated Rule of Procedure

 Relevant information from outside CEPT

 European Union

 Regional telecommunication organisations

 APT June 09

 There is no need to review the text of No. 9.52 and its associated Rules of Procedure due to the fact that administration(s) requesting coordination require/requires to receive a firm reply concerning the agreement in order to be able to take necessary action and properly pursue the coordination and notification actions.
 Removing the requirement to respond under No. 9.52 would create uncertainty and place considerable burden to the administrations requesting coordination and, in most cases, would adversely affect the application of relevant provisions of Article 9 and 11 of the Radio Regulations.